Yuri Kolker: Poetry and essays

 Yuri Kolker started composing poetry in the age of six but his poems were first published in a Soviet literary magazine only in 1972, when he was 26.
 That was an accomplishment for a completely apolitical lyrical poet.
 Ideological obstacles were common to all writers (all Soviet literary magazines were state institutions) but were especially harsh for people with typically Jewish surnames such as Kolker.
 After 1975, none of his work was published in the Soviet Union.

-From 1981, and especially after his emigration in 1984, his poetry and essays were extensively published in the West: in Austria, France, Israel, USA, Germany, Britain, Italy, and Canada.
+From 1981, and especially after his emigration in 1984, his poetry and essays were extensively published in the West: in Austria, France, Israel, the United States, Germany, Britain, Italy, and Canada.
 Since 1991, he has been widely published in the post-Soviet Russia and the former Soviet Baltic republics.

 His poetic work is usually understood as philosophical elegiac lyricism traditional in form, and "typically St. Petersburg perfectionist short poems".
 Yuri Kolker himself often emphasised his bellicose anti-avant-garde stance.

 One of his most popular poems is the translation of Lord Tennyson The Charge of the Light Brigade.
 Yuri Kolker also translated from Shelly, Lord Byron, George Herbert, Dylan Thomas, García Lorca, Avrom Sutskever and other poets.
 Essays by the 19th century British historian Lord Acton translated by Yuri Kolker were published in 1992 in London and re-published in 2016 in Moscow.

 Kolker is also well known for his aesthetically against-the-current non-conformist essays, including those on Khodasevich, Brodsky, Zabolotsky, Vladimir Lifshits, Yevtushenko; and his defiant memoirs, Iz pesni zlogo ne vykinesh (One can't throw out the evil from a song), V Iudeiskoy Pustune (The Desert of Milk and Honey), and others.

 In 2009, Yuri Kolker published My Farewell Autobiography.
 He lives in the UK.